More from our experts

 There are several things small businesses must take care of before they hire an employee or right after an employee is on board.
 From verifying employment eligibility and collecting tax information to making sure employees are covered by your workers’ compensation policy, there are multiple steps involved.

-For a more detailed compliance resource, review our new employee onboarding checklist to see employer obligations, review necessary governmental forms, and find out more about what’s needed to stay compliant.
+For a more detailed compliance resource, review our employee onboarding checklist to see employer obligations, review necessary governmental forms, and find out more about what’s needed to stay compliant.
 Additionally, our article on employee preboarding may come in handy if you’re considering HR initiatives before a new hire’s first day on the job and are looking for ideas.

 What labor and wage laws apply to small businesses?